 The protagonist and partial narrator of the novel, Antoinette Cosway is a creole, or person of European descent born in the Caribbean.
-Throughout the novel, her relationships with others are marked by alienation, exclusion, and… (read full character analysis)
+Throughout the novel, her relationships with others are marked by alienation, exclusion, and… read analysis of Antoinette Cosway

 Antoinette’s nurse, Christophine is respected and feared among blacks and whites alike.
-She is a practitioner of obeah (a voodoo-like magic), which both accounts for her power over others and ultimately gets her in trouble… (read full character analysis)
+She is a practitioner of obeah (a voodoo-like magic), which both accounts for her power over others and ultimately gets her in trouble… read analysis of Christophine

 Antoinette’s mother, Annette is a widow at the start of the novel, sunk into debt after the death of her husband.
-Her relationship with Antoinette is distant, owing partially to her preoccupation with her sick… (read full character analysis)
+Her relationship with Antoinette is distant, owing partially to her preoccupation with her sick… read analysis of Annette

 Possibly the half brother of Antoinette through an illicit affair between her father Old Cosway and one of his slaves, Daniel Cosway is deeply embittered by his exclusion from the Cosway fortune.
-He writes to… (read full character analysis)
+He writes to… read analysis of Daniel Cosway

 A maid at Granbois, Amélie is disdainful of both the husband and Antoinette, but fears Christophine.
 She engages in a sexual relationship with the husband within earshot of Antoinette, and expresses to the husband her plans of moving to Rio and using men for money.